socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.10: Updated the values for Vb in the ./data/ChemData.csv file
+                with their correct values.
+Improves computation of diffusivity and mass transfer over Version 0.1.9, and gives results similar to Version 0.1.8 and older that used a different method to estimate diffusivity.
 Version 0.1.9 : Made several minor changes to the equations of state per the
                 guidance of Jonas Gros.
 These changes make the model much more robust for hydrocarbon mixtures.
 The updates are minor